JC1DA/Neutral_Summarizer/user_descs/glm_4.5_v1.md

 ## Core Requirements

+### 0. Source Code
+- The source code must be put in `src` directory
+- The source code must be well-organized, clean and easy for junior developers to read and understand

 ### 1. Sidebar Interface
 - The sidebar must open immediately when clicking the extension icon
 - No popup should appear asking users to click again to open the sidebar